Rattapon-P/DE_SparktoDatabricks_FMCG/README.md

 ## 🤝 Built While Preparing for DataEngineer Interview

-This portfolio was built between **April 29 – May 7, 2026** as part of Data Engineer interview preparation for DataEngineer (Thailand) Co., Ltd. — the technology arm of CP All / 7-Eleven Thailand.
+This portfolio was built between **April 29 – May 7, 2026** as part of Data Engineer interview preparation.

 The goal: demonstrate not just *what* Medallion architecture is, but *why* each design decision matters at retail scale.